aws-samples/eks-workshop/content/healthchecks/readinessprobe.md

 # Configure Readiness Probe

 Save the text from following block as ~/environment/healthchecks/readiness-deployment.yaml.
-The readinessProbe definition explains how a linux command can be configured as healthcheck.
-We create an empty file /tmp/healthy to configure readiness probe and use the same to understand how kubelet helps to update a deployment with only healthy pods.
+Readiness probes are defined much similar to liveness probes.
+The only difference is, you use readinessProbe instead of livenessProbe within your configuration.
+In the following example, we create an empty file /tmp/healthy and put the container to sleep to keep it alive.
+Kubelet checks if the file exists to determine if its healthy

 ```
 apiVersion: apps/v1